mehmetka/notebook/docs/technical/aws/lambda-docker-image-with-trigger.md

 Add trigger > S3 > Choose Source Bucket > Event Type (All object crete) > Add (If there is already defined a trigger,
 should be delete old one and then add new one)

-## Auto build and push
+## Auto build and push with Gitlab CI

-Should be define AWS credentials into ~/.aws or CI/CD variables.
+- Should be define AWS credentials into ~/.aws or CI/CD variables.

 ```
 stages: